stfbk/stfbk.github.io/_topics/CyberDeception.md

   algorithms for the selection of the most appropriate decoys to deploy
 - Development of automated and cloud-native cyber deception tools

-**Selected publications** We recently started this research area and we have no papers published yet.
-However, please have a look at our first work [Resource-aware Cyber Deception in Cloud-Native Environments](https://arxiv.org/abs/2303.03151), currently under review.
-We will also publish soon our proof-of-concept tool for cyber deception.